-The problem is that you simply cannot afford to neglect your website—not if you want that website to get traffic and ultimately convert leads to sales.
+The problem is that you cannot afford to neglect your website—not if you want that website to get traffic and ultimately convert leads to sales.
 A website needs nurturing and attention.
-And a website also needs updating.
+And a website also needs updating, like our blog page!.
 How do you know when to update your site?
 Great question!
 Below we break down the top four ways you know that it’s probably time to update or even replace your current website.

 Websites change.
 Color palettes evolve.
-Graphic concepts reflect modern trends.
-A website that is ten years old, likely looks ten years old.
-Just think about interior design for example; you can look at a house from the 1990s and easily recognize how dated it is.
+Visual concepts reflect modern trends.
+A website that is ten years old looks ten years old.
+For example, think about interior design; you can look at a house from the 1990s and easily recognize how dated it is.
 This is also true of a website.
-If your site was created way back in 2007, and hasn’t been touched since, users will be able to tell.
+If your site was created way back in 2007 and hasn’t been touched since users will be able to tell.

 The visual appeal is probably just not there any longer.
-Users are attracted to images, to colors, to things that the eye can see and which consequently appeal to that eye.
+Users are attracted to images, colors, and things that the eye can see, consequently appealing to that eye.
 Look at your competitors’ websites.
-Take some cues from them, or from any websites that seem particularly attractive to you.
+Take some cues from them or any websites that seem particularly attractive to you.

 2. It’s not optimized for mobile devices

-There was a time when the computer was king when it came to website viewing.
+There was a time when the computer was king for website viewing.
 This is certainly not the case any longer.
-Most people actually take to their phones to check out a website upon first glance.
+Most people take to their phones to check out a website at first glance.
 And if your site is not optimized for mobile devices, this could be catastrophic for you.
 You have one chance to make a first impression.
-If your site comes up glitchy on a phone or is difficult to navigate via mobile device, a user will look elsewhere, guaranteed.
+If your site is glitchy on the phone or is difficult to navigate via mobile device, a user will look elsewhere, guaranteed.

 3. SEO is nonexistent

-A huge part of modern website creation is SEO integration.
+A considerable part of modern website creation is SEO integration.
 In other words, your website should include relevant SEO practices and strategies that help you get found by the search engines.
+Plus, it is vital for just about every site that there is an integrated blog for SEO practices.
+Does your current location have a blog?
+If not, it is time to update things.
 If your website hasn’t been updated in a while, then your rankings are probably quite abysmal.
-Plus, it is key for just about every site that there is an integrated blog when it comes to SEO practices.
-Does your current site have a blog?
-If not, it is definitely time to update things.

 4. It is not responsive or user-friendly

 Users want sites that are easy to navigate and that respond promptly.
-If someone has to wait minutes for a page to appear, an image to load, a checkout to be completed, they are going to get frustrated.
-And frustration inevitably leads to someone looking elsewhere for what they need—meaning, to your competitors.
-Ideally, you can hire someone who is an expert in website design in order to ensure optimal user-friendliness and responsiveness—this may be beyond your skillset if you are not a web developer/designer.
+If someone has to wait minutes for a page to appear, an image to load, and a checkout to be completed, they will get frustrated.
+And frustration inevitably leads to someone looking elsewhere for what they need—to your competitors.
+Ideally, you can hire an expert in website design to ensure optimal user-friendliness and responsiveness—this may be beyond your skillset if you are not a web developer/designer.